sujanos/bitcoin-milker/README.md

 # BitcoinMilker

-A Vincent App that maximizes yield on idle wBTC by using it as collateral for AAVE lending and yield-bearing token strategies.
+A Vincent App that maximizes yield on idle cbBTC by using it as collateral for AAVE lending and weETH strategies on Base network.

 ## Overview

 BitcoinMilker allows users to:

-- Deposit wBTC
+- Deposit cbBTC (Coinbase Bitcoin)
-- Automatically deploy capital in AAVE lending protocol
+- Automatically deploy capital in AAVE lending protocol on Base network
-- Borrow assets at low rates and purchase high-yield tokens
+- Borrow assets at low rates and swap to weETH for enhanced yield
 - Generate safe, sustainable yield on Bitcoin holdings

 ## Prerequisites